 And cites a vague response from a Google spokesperson:

 “You’re right, we’re having some issues with Alerts not being as comprehensive as we’d like”.

-To understand Google’s seemingly mysterious policies and behaviours with regards to Alerts it’s useful to recall the story of another one of their news-related services.
+To understand Google’s seemingly mysterious policies and behaviors concerning Alerts it’s useful to recall the story of another one of their news-related services.

 Why did Google cripple and shut down two products that so many relied on and loved?
 Without providing a good reason they left millions wondering.
-But we in 2019 can take advantage of the benefits of hindsight.
-Istead of analyzing press releases let’s put those events in context by learning what Google did the following years.
+But we in 2020 can take advantage of the benefits of hindsight.
+Instead of analyzing press releases let’s put those events in context by learning what Google did in the following years.

 Officially Google says it “cares deeply about journalism”.
-What does that entail exactly?
+What does that mean exactly?

 Google took advantage of that trend by introducing Google News: